pzhlei/Bongo2.0/README.md

 <img src="https://github.com/pzhlei/Bongo2.0/blob/main/tutorial/image/00/03.gif" width="50%" />

-#### Do it yourself, and have enough food and clothing.
+#### Ample food and clothing by working with our own hands.
 The help file that comes with Bongo2.0 is a good practice material.
 Here, I will share my practice experience and confusion with everyone for everyone to learn and learn from.
 #### I hope that with the joint efforts of everyone, the essence of this set of help files will be fully explored, and more people will like Bongo animation.
 #### Due to my limited level, I am also exploring and learning.
 Welcome everyone to actively post messages.
 #### Forum URL: [Rhino3D中文讨论区](https://forum.rhino3d.com.cn)